Simon-Lajoie/ReaditWebApp/README.md

 5. If you want to use your own database, change the database connection details in the "application.yml" file in the "readitJavaProject (Back End)" directory.

 *Note: Make sure you have Java, Maven, Node.js and Angular CLI installed on your machine.*

+## Why Java Spring Boot ?
+The choice of Java Spring Boot for this project was to gain hands-on experience in building web applications and implementing features such as user authentication, data storage, and REST APIs.
+Spring Boot provides a convenient way to quickly set up a robust and scalable web application, making it a great choice for creating a Reddit-like web application that requires these functionalities.

 ## Author
 Simon Lajoie